 “The grave diggers of the cemetery of Montemarte cannot dig graves enough … The sextons have not time to arrange the bodies which are continually arriving in all sorts of vehicles, even in the military hospital wagons.
 The authorities have been obliged to employ the artillery horses from Vincennes, to relieve those employed in the hearses and hackney coaches, no longer able to convey the dead.
 The funerals all take place by night, in frightful rapidity of succession, and it is not uncommon to see layers of carcasses which the grave diggers have no time to cover, busy as they are in measuring the intervals between the full grown bodies in order to fill them up with children and women.
 In the lower parts of the town, near the Place de Greve…the hearses pass from door to door, escorted by the police, who can scarcely prevent the wretched people from fighting for the melancholy privilege of having a dead relation or friend carried to the grave in these more appropriate conveyances, to avoid their being huddled into a humbler vehicle.”

-Even before victims died, they looked like corpses and suffered from a wide range of symptoms.
-Symptoms included fevers, profuse diarrhea, cramps, chest pains, headaches, and vomiting.
+Even before victims died, they looked like corpses and suffered from a wide range of symptoms that included fevers, profuse diarrhea, cramps, chest pains, headaches, and vomiting.
 As the pandemic spread across Paris, the death count grew until the city seemed to exude a death-like odor.
 Ultimately, 20,000 Parisians from a population of 650,000 lost their lives within the first six months.
 Throughout France, a total of 100,000 people died from the dreaded disease.

 “The medical journals of Paris recommend particular attention to the slightest disorder of the bowels or derangement of the digestive organs; and, above all, the avoidance of excessive fatigue, by which the nervous system is exhausted and a predisposition to cholera at once excited.
 Strict attention to diet and regime, abstinence from ices, refrigerating drinks, unripe fruit, shell-fish, and crude vegetables — and the avoidance of impure air on the one hand, and cold draughts on the other, are indispensable measures of prevention, the neglect of which is literally suicidal.”

+The advice did not help French socialite Madame Récamier who took such precautions but then still caught it and died in May.
 Fortunately, by mid-September 1849 there were reports that the number of cholera cases in France were decreasing.
 The Union Medicale reported:

 “It is with great satisfaction that we inform our readers that the epidemic has declined in a most striking manner during the last three days; and this decline has coincided with a fall in the temperature of the atmosphere altogether unusual at this season of the year. … During the three days the choleraic mortality was 152 out of 154 deaths from various maladies, making together with the recorded number of deaths up to the 3rd of September, a grand total number of deaths from cholera mounting to 10,509.”

 Because of the ongoing cholera outbreaks, cures and remedies were suggested.
-Some of the remedies and cures suggested came from France and were typical of the ideas popularized in other countries.
+Some of these suggestions came from France and were typical of the ideas popularized in other countries.
 For instance, a Monsieur Fourcault suggested electro-magnetic insulation as a cure during the proceedings of the French Academy of Medicine in August of 1848.
 From the Academy of Sciences in Paris, a Monsieur Burguières thought “acid drinks” would affect a cure because the drinks “neutralized the alkaline condition of the mucous lining and the stomach and of its secretions.”
 There were also many other ideas including inhalation of oxygen gas, using tobacco, throwing water into the bladder, using sesqui-chlorate of carbon, or wrapping a patient in sheets that had been dipped in boiling water and then placing the patient over the boilers of a steam engine.